Placement: 26° 40’ of Aries to 10° 00’ of Taurus

 Element: Earth (Bhumi)

 Pushkara Navamsha/Bhaga: 1st and 4th pada/NA

-Symbol: The symbolism is fire and a knife/sharp object.
-This nakshatra is associated with Mars (Mangal) as well, since Mars is the significator of “fire and sharp objects”.
-It also starts from the sign of Aries (from 26° 40’ to 30° 00’) ruled by Mars.
-So we see a strong connection with Sun and Mars everywhere.
-Sharp objects and fire can be used for saving as well as hurting someone.
-The same way this nakshatra acts as a protector as well as destroyer.
+Symbol: Krittika's symbolism is represented by fire and a sharp object, which can also be associated with Mars (Mangal), as Mars is the significator of "fire and sharp objects".
+This nakshatra starts from the sign of Aries (from 26° 40’ to 30° 00’), which is ruled by Mars.
+Hence, there is a strong connection with the Sun and Mars throughout.
+Sharp objects and fire can be used to protect or harm someone.
+Similarly, this nakshatra can act as both a protector and destroyer.

-Karthigai Deepam: It's an annual Hindu festival celebrated on the day of Krittika nakshatra in the month of Karthikai (to celebrate the origin of creation).
-People celebrate this festival by lighting diyas (oil lamp) at homes because fire/heat is the origin of all creation thus.
+Karthigai Deepam: Karthigai Deepam is an annual Hindu festival of Tamilnadu, South India, that is celebrated on the day of Krittika nakshatra in the month of Karthikai.
+The festival is celebrated to honor the origin of creation.
+People celebrate this festival by lighting diyas (oil lamps) at home, as fire/heat is believed to be the origin of all creation.